Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes: The Sig-Wasserstein-GAN predictor

 As we want to learn the conditional law $P(X_t\in dx|\cF^Y_s)$ for the solution $(X,Y)$ of our diffusion system \eqref{equ SDE} based on a finite set of data points at times in $\cD$, we need a metric on $\cP(S(C_\cD))$ which makes use of \eqref{eq:measure equation}.
 Making use of Theorem \ref{th:functionals} allows us to approximate the usual Wasserstein metric by the Sig-$W_1$ metric

 where $\mu,\nu\in\cP(S(C_\cD))$.
 In a very useful way, if $\mu,\nu\in\cP(S(C_\cD))$ have compact support we get\footnote{Equation \eqref{eq:wasserstein sig2} provides an explicit form of the supremum in \eqref{eq:wasserstein sig}.
-This is not the case in similar settings, where $f$ is parametrized by a neural network, and a min-max problem is numerically solved by alternating gradient descent and gradient ascent algorithms, with additional constraints to ensure Lipschitzness.
+This is not the case in similar settings, where $f$ is parametrized by an NN, and a min-max problem is numerically solved by alternating gradient descent and gradient ascent algorithms, with additional constraints to ensure Lipschitzness.
 It is well known that first order gradient descent/ascent might not converge even in the convex-concave case~\cite{daskalakis2018limit}.}

 where the subscript $2$ denotes the $L_2$-norm on the signature space.
 In practice the truncated signature is used, which results in the use of the Euclidian norm.
-For a detailed derivation see the recent work \cite{marc-sig}, where this is first introduced.
-This justifies the use of signatures in Conditional Generative Adversarial Networks, resulting in the \textit{Conditional Sig-Wasserstein GAN} (CSigWGAN).
+For a detailed derivation see the recent work \cite{marc-sig}, \cite{ni2020conditional}, where this is first introduced.
+This justifies the use of signatures in conditional generative adversarial networks, resulting in the \textit{Conditional Sig-Wasserstein GAN} (CSigWGAN).